 - 3. We should be in dialogue with each other.
 We not only manage to regularly bring together the members of a department, the teachers and students of a study program, the researchers of a subject.
-We must also manage and we have better conditions for this than many other universities to bring colleagues and students together across the boundaries of departments and institutions.
-This dialogue is more than just a conversation.
-This dialogue is also necessary because we must necessarily develop solutions to increasingly complex challenges from different perspectives in research, in studies, and especially in administration.
-Where we are not yet able to do this, we can and want to become even better. - 4.
+But we also manage, more than other universities, to bring colleagues and students together across the boundaries of departments and institutions.
+And where we have not yet succeeded, we can and want to do even better.
+Dialog is more than just a conversation.
+Dialog also means developing solutions to increasingly complex challenges necessarily from different perspectives in research, in studies, and especially in administration. - 4.
 We are allowed to give ourselves feedback critical, but constructive; clear on the matter, but sensitive in the wording.
 Within teams, between different teams and departments, but also with external stakeholders of the university.
 We are allowed to be open and unconcerned, because feedback is a personal and organizational prerequisite for learning. - 5.
 We are allowed to make mistakes, at least as long as they are not willful, intentional or negligent.
 Mistakes happen to all of us.
 What is crucial is how we deal with them: Mistakes are also learning opportunities, personally for colleagues, for teams and for the organization.
 We can accept mistakes, deal with them openly and discuss them, here as well, in order to learn from them together and become better as a university. - 6.
 We must be transparent.
 Information about processes, about resources, about goals, about measures that is transparent for all those involved is a decisive prerequisite for good cooperation in an increasingly large and complex organization.
 Transparency is not an intrinsic value, but in turn a prerequisite for building trust and for a practice of dialog. - 7.
 We are allowed to be innovative.
 Leuphana thrives on new ideas.
-Since 2006, we have successfully positioned ourselves as an innovation university in Lower Saxony, not only in research, teaching and studies, but also in university administration.
+Since 2006, we have successfully positioned ourselves as an innovation university in Lower Saxony, not only in research, teaching, and studies, but also in university administration.
 Our colleagues in the departments, facilities, faculties and schools are extremely knowledgeable and creative experts in their respective fields of work.
 This is a good basis for new ideas.
-So, we are allowed to be courageous.
+So we are allowed to be courageous.
 We are allowed to take risks in order to try out something new and better.
 We have often done this in the past let us continue to do so in order to continue to shape a culture of innovation in the future.

 The university culture that I am trying to describe with these thoughts already exists in many places.
-Each and every one of us knows corresponding moments from our everyday work.
+Each of us knows corresponding moments from our everyday work.
 Let us continue to strengthen these and other moments of a good university culture.
-Because a good culture helps us to deal well and collectively with the increasing challenges of the future.
+Because a good culture helps us to deal well and collectively with the challenges of the future.
 Many thanks to all members of the university for this - and thanks also to all friends and companions of the university who support us from the outside.